thill/flex_buffers/README.md

 Member Operators:
 * `BufferWriter& operator<<(const BufferView& buffer)` - Write the given buffer at the current position, advancing the position by given buffer's size.
 * `BufferWriter& operator<<(const std::string_view& string)` - Write the given string at the current position, advancing the position by the given string's size.
+* `FlexBuffer& operator<< <T>(const T& value)` - Write the given fundamental type's value at the current position, advancing the offset by the given type's size.

 ## Developing